TrueBlocks/trueblocks-core/docs/tutorials/tutorial3.md

 #### Stringing and Piping

-QuickBlocks are linux command-line tools.
+QBlocks are linux command-line tools.
 That means you can compose the tools into each other via pipes and re-directs.
 In this tutorial, we will show you a little bit about that.

 We'll start with `getBlock` on block 4,240,000